runtimeverification/rv-install/README.md

 Jar, and added to RV-Install's output Jar (yes, a Jar within a Jar).

 This is a requirement of IzPack and helps us avoid compiling from source.
-So, to add a custom panel, place its source in the "src" folder and add an ant task that builds a Jar of it in "res/panels" (base this off DependencyPanel's task in build.xml).
+So, to add a custom panel, place its source in the "src" folder.
+When referring to it in XML's, extract the res directory from the RV-Install Jar and use the RVPanels Jar as the source for your custom panel (see how DependencyPanel is used).